spgitmonish/Lane-Finding/README.md

 In this project you will detect lane lines in images using Python and OpenCV.
 OpenCV means "Open-Source Computer Vision", which is a package that has many useful tools for analyzing images.

+> **NOTE:**
+> This is just a project setup readme the actual details and implementation is in the jupyter notebook file.

 **Step 1:** Getting setup with Python

 To do this project, you will need Python 3 along with the numpy, matplotlib, and OpenCV libraries, as well as Jupyter Notebook installed.